 Malnutrition is a particular public health problem throughout many countries in the developing world, especially those in Southern Asia and sub-Saharan Africa.
 Malnutrition is a direct cause of 300,000 deaths per year and contributes to fifty percent of deaths in young children.
 It is estimated that there are 852 million undernourished people worldwide, with the majority (815 million) in undeveloped countries.
 In particular, it is thought that there are 18 million children living in low-income or middle-income countries that are suffering from marasmus with the majority in Asia.

-Malnutrition associated mortality tends to have a seasonal fluctuation such that it is highest during pre-harvest rainy season as a result of food scarcity and increased burden of infectious diseases.
+Malnutrition-associated mortality tends to have a seasonal fluctuation such that it is highest during the pre-harvest rainy season as a result of food scarcity and increased burden of infectious diseases.

 It is estimated that 155 million children below the age of 5 suffered from growth stunting in 2016, 52 million suffered from wasting, and of these, 17 million children suffered from severe wasting.

 Marasmus is equally distributed between the genders, however, as a result of cultural differences in some parts of the world women may be at an increased risk of marasmus.